YauhenKavalchuk/powerpuff-girls/README.md

 `yarn test:ci:coverage`
 Run all tests and shows project coverage.

+`yarn lint`
+Launches the code linter to verify code quality.

 `yarn build`
 Builds the app for production to the `build` folder.